codepath/android_guides/Starting-Background-Services.md

 ### JobScheduler

 Writing a job simply requires extending the `JobService` class.
 This `onStartJob()` method will run on the main thread, so you can generate Toast messages that will be rendered on the activity.
 Any background work should be performed asynchronously.
-The expected result for this method should be true, especially if the work done has to been completed.
+The expected result for this method should be true, especially if the work done has to be completed.

 ```java
 public class MyJobService extends JobService {